leapdao/meta/playbook/bounties.md

 If the tension was integrated successfully or if there weren’t any public objections, the bounty is considered approved.

+## Expiration

+All non-taken bounties older than 1 month (time of submission through bounty form), MUST be submitted to bounty form again and undergo a new round of objections (as defined in by this spec) before the work can be started on it.

 ## Work on Bounty

 ### Gardener